Public transport in Dresden and Ohio

 The reason for this difference is the well developed public transport infrastructure in Dresden provided by the Dresdner Verkehrsbetriebe AG.
 You can use the bus or tram for a few bucks each month and get almost everywhere at any time, even in the dead of night.

-A few of the students at an tram stop You can reach almost every place in the city using public transport and sometimes a short walk, as there are 261 tram stops all over the city[3].
+You can reach almost every place in the city using public transport and sometimes a short walk, as there are 261 tram stops all over the city[3].
 There is also a special program for night owls.
 On the so called GuteNachtLinien (good night lines) the buses and trams run the whole night.
 For the people of Dresden this is really important since the city has a well developed nightlife, especially the Dresdner Neustadt.

 Some people complain that the public transport takes too long for some routes or that the buses and trams are too crowed and the other passengers are too loud.